DexterInd/GoPiGo3/docs/source/api-basic/intro.rst

 .. inheritance-diagram:: easysensors easygopigo3
    :parts: 2

+For intializing :py:class:`~easysensors.Sensor`-derived objects, there are 2 ways to do it:

+1. Either by using the ``init`` methods of the :py:class:`~easygopigo3.EasyGoPiGo3` class.
+This is the preffered way.
+2. Or by using the constructor of each class (:py:class:`~easysensors.DHTSensor`, :py:class:`~easysensors.Led`, etc), which is harder because it also requires passing a :py:class:`~easygopigo3.EasyGoPiGo3` object for instantiation.

 .. note::

    Class :py:class:`easysensors.AnalogSensor` does not only deal with sensors, but outputs as well like :py:class:`easysensors.Led` and :py:class:`easysensors.Buzzer`.